michaelbzhu/oskibot/README.md

 # OskiBot - An all-purpose chatbot for UC Berkeley students
 **Inspired by Oski, the best collegiate mascot in America**

-## Features
-OskiBot can currently give you course reccomendations, set Google Calendar reminders, and show online lecture videos

-If you ask OskiBot to recommend courses, he will help you filter courses based on graduation requirments

-If you ask OskiBot to set a reminder, he we direct you to https://midterm-reminders-s8d1h.transposit.io which uses Transposit to connect to the Google Calendar API

-If you ask OskiBot to show you online lectures, he will direct you to https://mbzhu1.github.io/cs61a-eluvio-trial/ which is currently using the Eluvio API to deliver video content via blockchain technology.

 ## How to Deploy on the Web using Microsoft Azure